FREQUENTLY ASKED QUESTIONS

 3. What happens after I complete and submit the application?

-The Board Development Committee will review all applications after June 29 and select candidates to interview based on selection criteria scores, followed by a Committee conference call.
-If you are selected for an initial interview, a member of the Board Development Committee will contact you in early July.
+The Board Development Committee will review all applications and select candidates to interview based on selection criteria scores, followed by a Committee conference call.
+If you are selected for an initial interview, a member of the Board Development Committee will contact you.
 If a second interview is required, you will be contacted to schedule that conversation as quickly as possible.
-All Committee interviews will be completed by August 1.

 4. If I am selected for an interview with the RedRover Board of Directors, what should I expect?

-Recommended candidates will be contacted in early August about a final interview with the full RedRover Board of Directors at its August 18 meeting in Sacramento.
+Recommended candidates will be contacted about a final interview with the full RedRover Board of Directors at its meeting in Sacramento.
 Recommended candidates have the option of appearing in-person or via Skype, whichever is most convenient.
-All final candidates will be contacted of the Board’s vote on Monday, August 20.
+All final candidates will be contacted of the Board’s vote.

 5. If I am invited to serve on the RedRover Board, when would I attend my first meeting?

-All elected Directors will be invited to attend the RedRover Board November 2012 meeting, which likely will focus on strategic thinking.
-The first official meeting for new Directors will be January 2013.
+All elected Directors will be invited to attend the RedRover Board meeting, which likely will focus on strategic thinking.
+You will be notified of the next upcoming RedRover Board meeting date.

 6. What is the length of my term on the RedRover Board?

 The length of a Board term is three years.
-For Directors selected this year, terms will begin on January 1, 2013 and end on December 31, 2015.
 Each member of the RedRover Board of Directors may serve a maximum of two three-year terms.

 7. Where are the Board meetings held, and how frequently does the Board meet?